Research Thesis Topic

 * Economic evaluation of healthcare interventions and programs

-* Socio-economic determinants of health status
+* Socio-economic determinants of health

 * Economics of telehealth